 See the list of weight loss scams for more insights.

 This is also called HCA or hydroxy-citric-acid.
-I'm on the fence when it comes to garcinia cambogia and weight loss.
-As I pointed out in my review of garcina cambogia weight loss research, I have seen research showing:
+I'm on the fence when it comes to Garcinia Cambogia and weight loss.
+As I pointed out in my review of garcinia Cambogia weight loss research, I have seen research showing:

 As well as research showing

 At best, it's a toss-up.
 Many studies have problems, which further complicates things.
 No study appears to have been done to see if a transdermal patch of garcinia Cambogia helps people lose weight.

-Read the garcina cambogia review and pay attention to the side effect controversy too.
+Read the garcinia Cambogia review and pay attention to the side effect controversy too.

 CoQ10 is short for coenzyme Q10.
 It's also called ubiquinone because the molecule is ubiquitous, or everywhere, in the body.
-It's a substance which helps our mitochondria turn calories into energy.
+It's a substance that helps our mitochondria turn calories into energy.

 I have never seen a study of CoQ10 and weight loss or weight management.
 When I looked for evidence, I saw articles saying it helped, but no website showed me proof – published clinical studies involving people.

 White Willow Bark

-White willow bark contains a compound which looks like aspirin.
-So it has some pain reducing effects.
+White willow bark contains a compound that looks like aspirin.
+So it has some pain-reducing effects.
 This is why you might see it show up in arthritis supplements such as Instaflex (click to read review).
 It's also an ingredient in Thrive W so see that review for more insights.

 Weight loss and weight management supplements sometimes contain white willow bark.
 This is likely because of the reputation aspirin has for increasing the effects of caffeine and ephedra.
 In the fitness world, this combination is called the “ECA Stack” where ECA stands for: